 The magnitude of the challenge requires careful anticipation: more than 700 multinational companies which have established an EWC or adopted the SE statute have operations in the UK; at least 2,400 representatives of UK workers in EWCs and SEs are wondering about their future; and the situation of the ca. 140 EWCs and SEs based on UK law remains a moot point.

-The time to act is now.
-The European Trade Union Federations have thus jointly adopted the following recommendations to EWC and SE Coordinators, as well as to worker representatives in SNBs, EWCs and SEs.
+Now is the time to act.
+The European Trade Union Federations have thus jointly adopted and then updated the following recommendations to EWC and SE Coordinators, as well as to worker representatives in SNBs, EWCs and SEs.